m50d/m50d.github.com/_posts/2017-01-17-becoming-more-functional.md

 published: false
 title: Becoming More Functional
 ---
 People on [/r/scala](https://www.reddit.com/r/scala/) sometimes ask how to make their Scala more functional, or about what "advanced" techniques they should learn.
-This is a list aimed at people who already follow the [twitter Scala style guide](http://twitter.github.io/effectivescala/), and want to know where to go from here.
+This is a list aimed at people who already follow the [twitter Scala style guide](http://twitter.github.io/effectivescala/), and want to know where to go from there.

 I've posted the same list often enough that I figured it was worth giving it a more permanent home.